dstien/restunts2/README.md

 ## Porting code to C

 1. Implement the function in a file in `src/c`.
-When adding a new file, include it in `SRC` in `src/Makefile` and add the object file to the `FILE` directive in `src/dos16/restunts-port.lnk`.
+When adding a new file, include it in `SRC` in `src/Makefile`.
 2. Add the function name to `PORTED_FUNCS_BY_FILE` in `ghidra/resunts-export.py` and run the export from Ghidra.
+3. Write unit tests in `src/test` to ensure the code is portable and the behaviour is consistent across platforms.
 3. Rebuild and test.

 ## Troubleshooting